 Soviet sculptor Lev Kerbel

-Soviet sculptor Lev Kerbel (7 November 1917 – August 14, 2003, Moscow) – Professor, Academician, Vice-President of the USSR Academy of Arts from 1988 to 2003, the People’s Artist of the USSR (1977), Hero of Socialist Labor (1985), winner of the Lenin Prize (1961) and the first degree of the Stalin Prize (1950).
-Member of the CPSU since 1963.
-Lev Efimovich Kerbel – author of more than 50 monuments and memorials installed in the USSR and overseas.
+Soviet sculptor Lev Kerbel was the Professor, Academician, and Vice-President of the USSR Academy of Arts from 1988 to 2003.
+He was the People’s Artist of the USSR (1977), Hero of Socialist Labor (1985), winner of the Lenin Prize (1961) and the first degree of the Stalin Prize (1950).
+Member of the CPSU since 1963, Lev Efimovich Kerbel – author of more than 50 monuments and memorials installed in the USSR and overseas.
 He created a large number of statues of prominent figures of the Communist Party, Soviet politicians, generals, heroes of the Soviet Union and Socialist Labor.
 Together with the vice-president of the Academy of Arts M. Manizer Kerbel executed death mask of Stalin.

 Lev Yefimovich Kerbel was born November 7, 1917 in the village of Semenovka of Chernigov province of the Russian republic.
 Father of the sculptor – Efim Abramovich (1889-1953), worked as a clerk, after the October Revolution joined the Communist Party (b), worked at state commercial system; mother – Zlata losifovna (1894-1965), a housewife.